-When you apply for home loan, your lender will request a lot of information, including your current credit score.
-It will be weighed with other factors to determine the interest rate you will pay on your mortgage.
-Where does the credit rating come from and what can you do to boost your score?
+When you apply for a home loan, your lender will request a lot of information, including your current credit score.
+The score will be weighed with other factors to determine the interest rate you will pay on your mortgage.
+But where does this important number come from and what can you do to boost your score?

 A credit score is a number ranging from 300 to 850 based on information in your financial history that measures your risk level to lenders.
-They need to know if you will pay back the money they loan to you.
+Lenders need to know if you will pay back the money they loan to you.
+The score helps them determine how likely it is that you’ll pay back (or, not pay back) the loan.
 The score changes based on your activity in five categories:

 Where home loans are concerned, your credit score is just one piece of the puzzle.
 Lenders do use your score to help make lending decisions, but they consider other factors as well.

-Take heart if your score is on the lower side, because you can take steps to improve it.
-Take note if you have a higher score – a few miscues could result in a lower number.
+Don’t worry if your score is on the lower side, because you can take steps to improve it.

 - Pay your bills on time.
 Automatic bill pay might help you avoid missing deadlines.